AguilaMike/greenlight/README.md

 ## Activities

-- [X] Create skeleton directory structure
-- [X] Establish a HHTP server to listen fo incomming HTTP request
-- [X] add command-line flags
-- [X] add httprouter package to help implement a standar RESTful structure for the API endpoints
+- [ ] Send JSON response from REST API
+- [ ] Wrap errors resnpose and send the responses
+- [ ] create helper by JSON
-- [X] update main readme
+- [ ] update main readme
 - [ ] push to main